abdullahmubin/javascript-ES6/README.md

 find: it will return very first single object of an array.

 forEach: it doesn't return anything, its very similar like for loop.

+some: it return true or false based on condition.